markgbradac/UM-Kafka-Connectors/README.md

-# hello-world
+# UM-Kafka-Connectors
-This is the hello-world repo
+This is the Ultra Messaging Kafka connector repository

-I am amazed!